CHILD SAFETY SEAT- At what age does my child have to be in a safety or booster seat?

 Traffic tickets issued by the Stone County Sheriff’s Office and the Arkansas State Police can be paid at the Stone County Sheriff’s Office, located at 1009 Sheriff’s Drive, Mountain View Arkansas.
 The Sheriff’s Office also receives fine payments and restitution payments.
 Payments can also be made at the District Court office, located at the court house.

 Payments can be made at any time at the Sheriff’s Office.
 Cash and money orders are accepted and a receipt will be issued for the amount of payment.
-No checks or credit cards will be accepted.
+No checks accepted.

 Ticket amounts vary for each offense.
 Some of the most common offenses are listed below.
 If an offense is not listed, you can call or come by either the Sheriff’s Office or the District Clerk’s office to check on the amount.
 Also, some offenses are “must appear” offenses, meaning you must appear in court.
 You are responsible for checking to see if a court appearance is necessary.